sabiasrl/Spring-integration-jms-payments/README.md

 ## Spring-boot Integration JMS Payments

-Demo usage of Spring Integration DLS with Fluent Builder API.
+Demo of an Integration and BPM flow using Spring Integration DLS with Fluent Builder API.
 The integration flow implements a simple banking payment scenario simulating a **messaging hub** which send transactions from a mapped **network** to a **gateway**.
 JMS adaptors are connected to the integration flow working with ArtemisQM JMS destinations.